UMD-CS-STICs/389Lspring18/codelabs/codelab-02/README.md

 in the world of Ruby and Rails.
 When you run `pipenv install`, the Pipfile will be parsed and all the dependencies inside of it will be downloaded and installed locally for your project.
 You are even able to set the specific version of a dependency that you are importing.
 Feel free to add to the Pipfile and packages you feel you need to add to implement your solution.

-_Don't stop now, you're almost there, read on_

 #### Host a Static Website

 As mentioned in class, you can use S3 to host static content, like static websites.
 Let's do that for the STICs website!

-At this point the assignment, you have a tool that you could use to upload static content for a website, however the tool does not yet set the Content-Type of each file when they are uploaded (they default to a byte stream type).
-If you tried to open an HTML file in your browser that was hosted on S3 with this Content-Type, then your browser would just download the file instead of serving it.
-This is because the browser doesn't use the file ending to determine the type of file, as you might expect, it instead uses the Content-Type header in the response.
+At this point the assignment, you have a tool that you could use to upload static content for a website, however the tool does not yet set the content type of each file when they are uploaded (they default to a byte stream type).
+If you tried to open an HTML file in your browser that was hosted on S3 with this content type, then your browser would just download the file instead of serving it.
+This is because the browser doesn't use the file ending to determine the type of file, as you might expect, it instead uses the content type header in the response.

 So, what we want to do is let S3 know what type of content it's getting during upload.
-You will do this by updating your tool to detect and set the Content-Type header.
+You will do this by updating your tool to detect and set the content type header.
 S3 will then be able to pass that information to a browser, enabling it to display our content as desired.
 Take a look at the documentation again and note that `path`, `bucket`, `acl`, and `s3_dest` are not the only paramaters defined for the upload function.

 How do we know what to pass as arguments?
 Why, by using a library of course!
-It's just 2-3 lines when leveraging [`python-magic`](https://github.com/ahupp/python-magic) to detect and set the content type. *Hint: just because your browser doesn't look at file endings, doesn't mean your tool shouldn't*
+It's just 2-3 lines with a package like [`mimetypes`](https://docs.python.org/3/library/mimetypes.html) to detect and set the content type.

+_**Note**: A previous version of this codelab recommended `python-magic`, however it fails to identify a handful of content types such as CSS.
+Use an alternative, like the [`mimetypes`](https://docs.python.org/3/library/mimetypes.html) package._

 You will want to clone the source code for the STICS website from it's GitHub repository [here](https://github.com/UMD-CS-STICs/UMD-CS-STICs.github.io).